line/lighthouse/README.md

 It supports seven models, four features (video and audio features), and six datasets for reproducible MR-HD, MR, and HD.
 In addition, we prepare an inference API and Gradio demo for developers to use state-of-the-art MR-HD approaches easily.
 Furthermore, Lighthouse supports [audio moment retrieval](https://h-munakata.github.io/Language-based-Audio-Moment-Retrieval/), a task to identify relevant moments from an audio input based on a given text query.

+## News
+- [2024/09/25] Our work ["Language-based audio moment retrieval"](https://arxiv.org/abs/2409.15672) has been released.
+Lighthouse supports AMR.
-**News**: Our demo paper is available on arXiv.
+- [2024/08/22] Our demo paper is available on arXiv.
 Any comments are welcome: [Lighthouse: A User-Friendly Library for Reproducible Video Moment Retrieval and Highlight Detection](https://www.arxiv.org/abs/2408.02901).

 ## Milestones
 We will release v1.0 until the end of September.
 Our plan includes: